 You might have to arm wrestle me for one.
 This was quite a large double bowl under mount farmhouse copper sink.
 If you are going to have a double bowl sink, better get a large one!
 Double bowl sinks smaller than 36" just don't make any sense to me at all.
 Neither bowl is large enough to place a cookie sheet or platter in to wash it.
 This double bowl sink with rear corner drains does the trick!

 One of our customers sent this photo of their copper farm sink about a year after they installed it.
 They tell me they love it!
-If you would like to see some copper sink reviews, check out Houzz.com
+We have 200 Five Star Reviews on Houzz.com, Google and Facebook.

 "Both my husband and I are surprised at how much we ended up loving the look of our sink in this kitchen.
 Not to mention its functionality!
 It's beautiful, and we have no worries, love the quality!
 It truly has become the center piece of our home.
 We used to have a stainless steel sink at our last home.
 I can't tell you how many times I looked down into that sink, disappointed at all the scratches.
 This sink sure stands up to the wear and tear from our family of five.
 I absolutely love that it is always changing it's beauty, this self healing thing is GREAT!"
 Faryal S.